Workflows Overview

-Wristband offers specialized workflows tailored to diverse user interactions within your application.
-The following outlines a range of actions users can undertake:
+Wristband offers pre-built workflows tailored to diverse user interactions within your application.

 For a deeper understanding of each workflow, including the corresponding API calls, configuration details, and more, please refer to the dedicated documentation page for each specific workflow.